UBCSE-ngupta22/CSE560_Project/src/readme.txt

 8. OrderItem: Contains information about individual items within orders including quantity, price, and associated product and order.

 To populate these tables with data, dummy data was generated using SQL queries to simulate a real-world scenario.
 Each table was filled with relevant information to demonstrate the functionality of the inventory management system.
+Since, dummy data was used we don't use create.sql or load.sql

 Below are the SQL queries used to populate the tables: